© 2024 Valley Motorcycle Training INC. All rights reserved.

 3. If I fail or drop out can I come back at a later date?
 Will I have to pay again?

-The State sets the fees.
 If you are under 21 the class is mandatory to get a m/c license or permit.
 Over 21 can obtain their license without the class.
+Please note the DL 389 is only valid for 12 months and you must go to the DMV as soon as possible after receiving the form.

 10. What happens if I show up to ride without the proper equipment?